camunda/camunda-docs/docs/self-managed/identity/user-guide/connect-to-an-existing-keycloak.md

 1. Log in to your Keycloak Admin Console.

 2. Select the realm you would like to connect Identity to.
-In our example, this is **Test Realm**
+In our example, this is **Test Realm**.

 ![keycloak-admin-realm-select](img/keycloak-admin-realm-select.png)